IDMNYU/audiolab/docs/synths.md

 > The result is a random level (on or off) at a predetermined time at the first output, plus time delayed versions of
 > previous levels across the remaining outputs.

 At its core, the module takes in a CV input and a clock signal.
-When a clock trigger arrives, the CV signal is compared against a reference voltage (similar to the Onebang module on the Shelfisizer), and sets the first stage of the comparator "high" or "low".
+When a clock trigger arrives, the CV signal is compared against a reference voltage, and sets the first stage of the comparator "high" or "low" (this is similar to the Onebang module on the Shelfisizer).
 The previous value for stage 1 is then shifted down to stage 2, the stage 2 value to stage 3, and so forth, giving 8 bits of comparator memory.
 These values can be used to trigger different modules elsewhere in the system; they can also be combined as bits in a "random" signal output and mixed together using the knobs next to each stage to create a CV output.
-The module also has functions for looping the recorded states and bypassing various bits in the signal outputs.
+The module also has functions for looping the recorded states.

-Jon Peters made a number of modifications to the Gated Comparator on the Black Swamp, including the addition of an interface to manually load the comparator's memory.
+Jon Peters made a number of modifications to the Gated Comparator on the Black Swamp, including the addition of an interface to manually load the comparator's memory and a push-pull switch on each knob to bypass individual bits in the signal outputs.

 <img src = "./img/sergebs_1_4.png" width="35%" title="Gated Comparator" alt="Gated Comparator">